 - Adopt-A-Highway volunteers regularly collect more than 60,000 bags of litter annually.

-- Sections of highway are still available to adopt.
+- Sections of highway in parts of the state are still available to adopt.
 Go to www.Michigan.gov/AdoptAHighway for more information.

-LANSING, Mich. - Motorists should be on the lookout beginning Saturday as Adopt-A-Highway volunteers fan out along state roadways from Copper Harbor to Benton Harbor picking up litter.
-Participants in the Michigan Department of Transportation (MDOT) program will clean highway roadsides from July 16 to 24 during the second of three scheduled pickups this year.
+LANSING, Mich. - Motorists should be on the lookout beginning Saturday as Adopt-A-Highway volunteers fan out along state roadways from Ironwood to Monroe picking up litter.
+Participants in the Michigan Department of Transportation (MDOT) program will clean highway roadsides from July 15 to 23 during the second of three scheduled pickups this year.

-Every year, Adopt-A-Highway volunteers regularly collect more than 60,000 bags of trash.
-The popular program began in Michigan in 1990 and has grown to involve more than 2,900 groups cleaning more than 6,000 miles of highway.
+The popular Adopt-A-Highway program began in Michigan in 1990 and has grown to involve more than 2,900 groups cleaning more than 6,000 miles of highway.
+Every year, volunteers regularly collect more than 60,000 bags of trash.

 When working in a highway right of way, Adopt-A-Highway volunteers wear high-visibility, yellow-green safety vests required by federal regulations.
 MDOT provides free vests and trash bags, and arranges to haul away the trash.